-The buyer can be a sole trader, a partnership firm or a full-fledged business.
-It is a short-term gain, hence an asset that is supposed to be received from the customers.
+The buyer can be a sole trader, a partnership firm, a private company, etc. It is a short-term addition, hence an asset that is supposed to be received from the customers.
 Accounts receivables are shown on the asset side under the head current assets (right-hand side of a horizontal balance sheet).

 Related Topic – What is Days Sales Outstanding (DSO)?

-Let us assume that you sold goods worth 10,000 to one of your buyers who is supposed to pay you within 45 days of the day you bill him.
-Now, you send the customer an invoice for 10,000.
-In this case, the amount acts as dues to be received and will be booked in your records as accounts receivable.
+Let us assume that you sold goods worth 10,000 to one of your buyers who is supposed to pay you within 45 days of receipt of invoice.
+Now, you send the customer a bill for 10,000.
+In this case, the amount acts as “dues to be received” and shall be booked in your records as accounts receivable.

 It is similar to the situation where your mobile phone company generates an invoice on the 1st day of a month and gives you 30 days to pay the bill.
 It is an account receivable for the mobile phone company.

-- Accounts receivable are created when you sell goods on credit.
+- They are created when a business sells goods on credit.

-- Accounts receivable should be collected from the customers within an agreed period of time.
+- They should be collected from the customers within the agreed period.

 Journal Entries Related to Accounts Receivable

-Below are the two main scenarios linked to accounts receivable cycle where, in the first case, credit sale is recorded and the customer is assumed to be billed, and, in the second case, cash proceeds from customers are recorded in the books of accounts.
+Below are the two main scenarios linked to accounts receivable cycle where, in the first case, credit sale is recorded and the customer is assumed to be billed, and, in the second case, cash proceeds from the customer is recorded in books of accounts.

 At the time of recording a credit sale and billing the customer